The Seahawks are growing increasingly impressed by Jamal Adams: ‘He’s a problem.’

 But if Adams has been a constant in blowing up offensive plays — even on Tuesday when he played with a sizable wrap on his left hand to protect an undisclosed injury — Schottenheimer knows the bigger picture is that an improving defense will only help everybody.

-“The first thing I love about the guy is the energy that he brings to practice,” Schottenheimer when he talked to media via Zoom before practice Tuesday.
+“The first thing I love about the guy is the energy that he brings to practice,” Schottenheimer when he talked to media members via Zoom before practice Tuesday.
 “You guys see it — we like to have fun out there, we like to fly around.
 There’s a lot of trash talk, there’s a lot of good-natured ribbing, But his energy is elite, it really is.
 I mean, there’s a passion about it.
 And what’s cool is when he makes a great play he gets excited; when we make a great play he gets excited.
 He’s very excited for us.
 So it’s good.
 It’s a great give and take.”

-That passion was on full display Tuesday, when Adams threw his body around with little apparent worry for the wrap on his hand, at one point plowing into left tackle Cedric Ogbuehi with a pop of the pads that may have been audible all the way to Issaquah to blow up a running play.
+That passion was on full display Tuesday, when Adams threw his body around with little apparent worry for the wrap on his hand, at one point plowing into left tackle Cedric Ogbuehi with a pop of the pads that might have been audible all the way to Issaquah to blow up a running play.
 At another point, he had a “sack” of Russell Wilson, then raced halfway down the field in celebration.

-And if Adams is making the defense better, he’s also helping the offense and Wilson, whose ability to decipher the defense at the line of scrimmage is being challenged in ways it may never have been before in a Seahawks training camp.
+And if Adams is making the defense better, he’s also helping the offense and Wilson, whose ability to decipher the defense at the line of scrimmage is being challenged in ways it might never have been before in a Seahawks training camp.

 Veteran tight end Greg Olsen, who played against Adams and the Jets while with Carolina in 2017, has been equally impressed.